vorun/Data-Transfer/README.md

 Communication Between 2 MSP430 Microcontroller Via Bluetooth

 -When you press the button at the master msp430, data which is 0x11 gets sent to slave msp430 via bluetooth using uart.
-As long as the data coming from the master msp430 is equel to '2' slave msp430's led lights up.
+As long as the data coming from the master msp430 is equal to '2' slave msp430's led lights up.

 -In order to transmit data with bluetooth module you need to configure your bluetooth modules to